manifoldmarkets/manifold/docs/docs/faq.md

   Markets have a set closing date, but sometimes the date you intend to resolve the market is less obvious.
 If necessary, make sure you include an estimated time of resolution in the description.
 - **Use the rich text editor**
   Sometimes simple markets are the best.
 In other cases using the rich text editor to create a structured description including any context or background information can be extremely valuable.
 You can even add supporting images and other embeds.
 See [Rich text editor](https://www.notion.so/Rich-text-editor-33f1df0a105649468a3cd5afdc80ebbc) for instructions on all the fancy formatting you can do!
-- **Add it to a group**
+- **Add it to a category**
-  Groups are the primary way users filter for relevant markets.
+  Categories, also referred to as Groups, are the primary way users filter for relevant markets.
 Please be careful to only add it to relevant groups.
 Try to add it to specific groups instead of really general ones.
 Also, consider making your own groups and inviting friends/interested communities to them from other sites!
 - **Make your own prediction**
   Add a comment with your own prediction and explain (with links and sources) supporting it.
 This can help get the ball rolling and encourage others to interact with your comment with their own views.
 - **Share your market!**